 In Chinese Medicine, diabetes can be associated with six so-called "patterns of disharmony".
 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted.
 It is not equivalent to the Western concept of "disease", as a matter of fact here diabetes can be caused by six different patterns.

 To understand whether someone's diabetes might be caused by a given pattern, one needs to look for signs and symptoms associated with the pattern beyond what one might typically experience from diabetes alone.
-For instance when diabetes is caused by the pattern Bladder Deficiency with Cold, patients also experience symptoms such as urine the color of rice water (grey and cloudy), disorientation, forgetfulness and incontinence.
+For instance when diabetes is caused by the pattern Bladder Deficiency with Cold, patients also experience symptoms such as disorientation, forgetfulness, incontinence and lower back pain.
 Similarly, patients with Bladder Deficiency with Cold typically exhibit deep (Chen) or weak (Ruo) pulses as well as a pale tongue with thin white coating.

 We've listed below a description of the six patterns associated with diabetes so that you can start to get an understanding of the various possibilities according to Chinese Medicine.